til-23/til-23-info-public/source/finals-intro.rst

     a.
 Object Re-identification AKA "Friend or Foe (Visual)"
         i.
 Visually scan surroundings with robot-mounted camera ii.
 Identify if the scene contains a plushie corresponding to the 'suspect' image or 'hostage' image given to you at the start of the robot's run. iii.
-Submit answer(“suspect”/”hostage”/None) through the scoring service API iv.
+Submit answer(“suspect”/”hostage”/None) through the reporting service API iv.
 Server will return 2 audio files (zipped in one folder) to be used in the next task, "Friend or Foe (Audio)"
     b.
 Speaker Identification AKA "Friend or Foe (Audio)"
         i.
 From the 2 audio files received from the end of "Friend or Foe (Visual)" identify which audio file belongs to which *opponent team member* ii.
 Submit the answer (in the format given - see SpeakerID)  to the scoring server iii.
 Server will return N audio files to be used in the next task, "Decoding Digits"
     c.
 Automatic Speech Recognition AKA "Decoding Digits"
         i.
-From the N audio files received at the end of Friend or Foe (Audio), identify N digits from these audio files, in the given order. ii.
-Submit the answer as a tuple (e.g. (1,2) ) to the scoring server iii.
+From the N audio files received at the end of Friend or Foe (Audio), identify N digits from these audio files, in the lexicographically ascending order of the audio filenames, e.g. 'audio1.wav', then 'audio2.wav', then 'audio3.wav' etc. ii.
+Submit the answer as a tuple (e.g. (1,2) ) through the reporting service API iii.
 If your submitted sequence of digits are correct, the next Task checkpoint will be given.
-Else the next Detour checkpoint will be given.
+Else the next Detour checkpoint coordinates will be given.

 .. figure:: _static/img/finals/robot_workflow.jpg